Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 Leverage the Power of L-Theanine for Yourself

-If you’re looking for a wellness gem that can help you kick anxiety to the curb, catch some much-needed shut-eye, and settle into a relaxing evening, L-theanine could be a good fit.
+If you’re looking for a wellness gem that may help you with R&R, catch some much-needed shut-eye, and settle into a relaxing evening, L-theanine may be a good fit.

-Taking L-theanine about an hour before you’d like to relax or go to bed ensures you’ll be plenty calm when it’s time to unwind.
-At the same time, L-theanine isn’t so sedating that it will leave you too fatigued to enjoy the hours of tranquil bliss it brings.
+Taking L-theanine about an hour before you’d like to relax or go to bed may help you be calm when it’s time to unwind.
+At the same time, L-theanine isn’t so sedating that it may leave you groggy to enjoy the hours of tranquil bliss it brings.

-The best way to know what L-theanine can do for you is to give it a try.
+The best way to know what L-theanine may do for you is to give it a try.
 Pair it with other ingredients, like melatonin or GABA, to take things a step further.
-It won’t take long before the stresses of the day melt away.
+It won’t take long before the struggles of the day melt away.

-There you have it – that’s the tea on this wellness superstar.
+There you have it – that’s the tea on this superstar.

 Keep Reading: Vegan Vs. Dairy-Free: What's the Difference?